YoannaLa/Boutique_crossFit/README.md

 ![](images/aws.policy.png)

-    * In the new window - select S3 Bucket plicy in Step 1 - Select Policy Type
+    * In the new window - select S3 Bucket policy in Step 1 - Select Policy Type
     *  Add Step 2 - Add Statements(s) as per image
     * ARN is found on the policy generator as image